mathworks/turtle_kv/README.md

 the lifetime of stored data_.

 TurtleKV is different.
-Instead of using a write- or read-optimized on-disk structure, TurtleKV uses a balanced data structure, the Turtle Tree.
-Turtle Trees can be read or write optimized by allocating memory to either page caching (reads) or update/checkpoint buffering (writes) without changing their durable structure.
-This means applications can pay to optimize the most important operations _dynamically_, without locking in future costs.
+Instead of using a write- or read-optimized on-disk structure, TurtleKV uses a balanced data structure, the TurtleTree.
+TurtleTrees can be read or write optimized by allocating memory to either page caching (reads) or update/checkpoint buffering (writes) without changing their durable structure.
+This means applications can pay to optimize the most important operations dynamically_, without locking in future costs.

 Today, TurtleKV offers excellent performance relative to other state-of-the-art key-value stores.
 Because its tuning optimization